“What breaks you down is not the amount of pressure you feel at one time, but it’s the way you perceive and handle it.”

 The truth is, most people spend most of their lives in the maintenance stage of recovery.
 Maintaining sobriety and abstinence in the face of post-acute withdrawal symptoms is crucial to the recovery process as a whole.
-Understanding post acute withdrawal as part of the recovery process, rather than a setback or unexpected challenge, should help those facing the withdrawal symptoms deal with them in stride.
+Understanding post-acute withdrawal as part of the recovery process, rather than a setback or unexpected challenge, should help those facing the withdrawal symptoms deal with them in stride.
 It may not make the symptoms any easier at the moment, but expecting what is usually unexpected can set up recovering addicts for success.
-The main stage in addiction recovery is activity and maintenance, and dealing with post acute withdrawal symptoms is part of this stage.
+The main stage in addiction recovery is activity and maintenance and dealing with post-acute withdrawal symptoms as part of this stage.

 Dealing With Post Acute Withdrawal is Challenging, but Not Impossible